-Summer and picnic go hand in hand.
+Summer and picnics go hand in hand.
 But here’s a new twist to try.
 At this picnic, you won’t be seeking shade under a leafy tree.
 You won’t be spitting watermelon seeds and fending off ants.
 Now’s your chance for a winter-wonderful picnic in the snow!
-Just follow this plan with your child.

 What You Need